THEOplayer/sample-conviva-analytics-html5-sdk/README.md

 contentInfo[Conviva.Constants.DEFAULT_RESOURCE] = defaultResource;
 contentInfo[ANY_TAG_KEY1] = "VALUE1";
 contentInfo[ANY_TAG_KEY2] = "VALUE2";
+return contentInfo;
+}

-//Initialise the THEOplayer Conviva Plugin with the defined Content Info var integration = new NewConvivaIntegration(player,convivaConfigs,{ [Conviva.Constants.IS_LIVE]: Conviva.Constants.StreamType.VOD, contentInfo);
+//Initialise the THEOplayer Conviva Plugin with the defined Content Info var integration = new NewConvivaIntegration(player,convivaConfigs,contentMetadataReceiver);

 ```

-Note: `player` in the `NewConvivaIntegration` is THEOplayer Object initialised on the web page.
+* Note: `contentMetadataReceiver` is `(source) => contentMetadata`, also it might be needed to `bind(this)` the function.
+This function is automatically called again when the source of the player is changed.

 ## Related links: